Quantum field theory for spin operator of the photon: Gauge-invariant angular momentum observables

-In this section, we show how to remove the solve the gauge non-invariance in the spin and OAM of the EM field.
+In this section, we show how to recover the gauge invariance of the QED angular momentum.
 To fully solve this problem, we start from the Lagrangian density of the combined Dirac-Maxwell fields,

 where $\psi$ is the Dirac field operator, $\bar{\psi}=\psi^{\dagger}\gamma^{0}$, and

 with

 the $2\times2$ identity matrix $I$, and the Pauli matrices $\sigma_{i}$.